triiips/learn-crypto/lessons/introductory-course.md

 `e.g. black enough endless person bone term worry plastic detect distance sting employ`

 It is important to remember that a wallet is only a tool to access and transfer your cryptocurrencies.
 If you accidentally uninstall your wallet extension or app, a record of your account still exists on the blockchain.
 As long as you remember you private key or seed, you will be able to access your crypto again.

+*What is the blockchain?*

+The blockchain is a collection of devices that are connected to each other through the internet.
+It is different from the internet because its main function is to keep track of quantifiable value in the form of cryptocurrencies like Ethereum or Bitcoin.
+Each device on the blockchain called a node.
+Nodes constantly communicate with each other, verifying that other nodes contain a truthful depiction of the balances of accounts on the blockchain.